Membership: Cobra (Klaus Voorhees), Eel (Leopold Stryke), Viper (Jordan Dixon)

 It should at least be mentioned that an eel is not a snake.--Snood

-Yeah, but Eel's Viper's tag-along brother so whaddaya' gonna' do?!--Kyle
+Yeah, but Eel's Viper's tag-along brother, so whaddaya gonna do?!--Kyle

-by The Beetle
+Profile by The Beetle.

 Profile updated/edited by Kyle Sims